The South America Journey

 - Witness the majesty of the Iguazu Falls from Brazil and Argentina

 - Stay in a Quichuan community, deep in the Amazon in Ecuador

 - Enjoy the beaches and nightlife of beautiful Rio

 - Stay on an ‘Estancia’ in Uruguay and learn skills from the ranchers

 On days 26 – 29 of this itinerary, you will be walking the Inca Trail.
 This is the most popular trek, but you may prefer to take a modified route.
-There are two alternatives (Lares Trek and Cisco Stay).
+There are two alternatives (Lares Trek and Cusco Stay).
 Please see day 26 for more information.

 Day 1: Quito, Ecuador.
 Hola!
 Fly into Quito and make your way to your starting accommodation.
 Meet your group tonight and visit a peña for some tasty local food, or hit a salsa club!

 Days 2 – 4: Amazon Jungle Homestay.
 Take a truck ride deep into the Amazon to a Quichuan community.
 You’ll go hiking, swim in waterfalls and cycle to another community where you’ll watch a chocolate making demo, eat fresh local meals and stay in the community lodge overnight.

 Days 5 – 6: Baños.
 Baños is famous for its thermal spring and adrenaline activities.
 Spend the next couple of days pampering yourself in the springs or getting your adrenaline going with some mountain biking, white-water rafting or zip-lining!

 Days 7-8: Cuenca.
 Explore the cobbled streets and shady plazas of this lovely city or take a day trip to the Inca site of Ingapirc, the stunning Cajas National Park, or the Cuenca Mud Baths.
 On day 8, we’ll take the overnight bus to Mancora, Peru!